What is Tinnitus and Ways for Treating it

 It’s important to note that tinnitus itself is not considered a condition, it is more commonly referred to as a symptom.
 In reality, tinnitus can be experienced by many people without having a serious hearing condition present.
 This is especially common during complete silence, during which our ears fill the silent space with our perception of noise.
 Since our ears are accustomed to loud sounds throughout the entire day throughout our lives, it becomes difficult for them to contemplate complete silence.
 From here, you may experience noise filling your ears for a duration of only a few seconds at a time.

 However, there are certain signs to look out for to understand if the tinnitus you are experiencing is actually a symptom of an underlying health condition.
-In these cases, it is best to consult with a hearing specialist and undergo examination:
+In these cases, it is best to consult with a hearing specialist and undergo an examination:

 - Tinnitus which lasts for several minutes at a time,